Antonio-Iijima/OPAL/README.md

 $ cd OPAL
 ```

 OPAL uses a virtual environment provided by Python's `venv` module.
-In order to get started, run the following:
+In order to run the setup script, execute the following:

 ```
 $ chmod 755 opal